notofonts/noto-docs/src/miniarticles/NotoSerifYezidi.md

 # Noto Serif Yezidi

-Noto Serif Yezidi is a modulated (“serif”) design for texts in the Yezidi script.
+Noto Serif Yezidi is a modulated (“serif”) design for texts in the Middle Eastern _Yezidi_ script.

 Noto Serif Yezidi has multiple weights, contains 56 glyphs, 2 OpenType features, and supports 55 characters from 2 Unicode blocks: Yezidi, Arabic.